ayaankazerouni/sensordata/README.md

 * [work_sessions.py](work_sessions.py) - Reduces subsession data into work sessions.
 Work sessions are separated by gaps of >= 3 hours without activity
 * [time_spent.py](time_spent.py) - Calculates the time spent on each project in hours (using work session data)

-[sensordata_utils.r](sensordata_utils.r) contains analysis processes rather specific to my research, so I haven't described it here.
+[sensordata-utils.R](sensordata-utils.R) and [sensordata-analysis.R](sensordata-analysis.R) contain analysis processes rather specific to my research, so I haven't described them here.
 You may explore the source if you like.

-The [visualisations](visualisations) directory contains tentative D3 visualisations which will probably go away soon anyway.
+The [visualisations](visualisations) directory contains tentative D3 visualisations which will probably go away soon.